briantanabe/project-log/projects/Sour Candy.md

 	7. Dehydrate corresponding zest and grind, then combine with 2:1 sugar to citric acid
 	8. Coat!

 Quick notes on the video: She was pressured for time to finish, so there were some problems!
-It seems the flavoring was too sour, and one editor preferred the texture of the sour cherry to the lemon.
+It seems **the flavoring was too sour**, and one editor preferred the texture of the sour cherry to the lemon.

-## Discussion
+## Strategy
-**Binding**
-Unsurprisingly there is more online praise for animal based gelatin, though it appears it's largely used for sauces and desserts.
-I actually suspect pectin may produce a better texture under the right conditions as it requires a low pH to set; however, I worry that getting the sugar/acid/pectin ratio right may complicate evaluating pectin vs gelatin.

-**Taste**
-There were a lot of tips to navigate the pH of various added fruits when using pectin, so I suspect various artificial flavorings may have a similar problem.

-**
+After everything, I think I'm going to start with trying out C

 ## Tests

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTQyNjE2OTksMjI4ODE2MzY2LDExMz
+eyJoaXN0b3J5IjpbLTE1NDY3MDExNDcsMjI4ODE2MzY2LDExMz
 I0Mzg4NjMsNjUxOTc5MjE5LC0xMjAxODE1MTA1LC0xNTU1MTYx
 Mzk3LDE2OTMwMDIxOTUsLTE1MzgxOTY2MjQsMTc4MDQxMzQ4Ni
 wxNTczNTI4ODIwLDcxNTUyNTQyOCw3Njk5MDQzNjAsLTE0ODQw